ExpertSupport/doc-workflow/learning-tasks.md

 ## Set up your environment

 * Install git, node, npm, yarn.
+For details on how to do this, see [Installations](installations.md).

 ## Get familiar with the command line